nuraci/Goat-IDE/README.md

 * $ cp /mingw/bin/libstdc++-6.dll /c/temp/nuccioraciti-Goat-IDE-xxxxxxx/Goat/bin/
 * Launch the Go@ editor:
 * Use the windows explorer, localise Goat.exe and double click on it.
-* Later, I will provide an installation program without needs of build.

 ## What it requires on the eLua side...